Why 60% of Salon Clients Never Come Back (And How to Fix It)

 If 60% of your first-time clients are disappearing, you're leaving six figures on the table every year.
 The fix isn't more Instagram ads or Groupon deals—it's a systematic follow-up process that keeps clients coming back.

 Try Trellis free for 14 days and see how automated follow-ups turn one-time visitors into loyal regulars.
 No credit card required.
+Subscribe after and you're covered by a 30-day money-back guarantee—44 days of zero risk total.

 Comments